slideflow/slideflow/docs-source/source/quickstart.rst

 Post-hoc analysis
 *****************

 Slideflow includes a number of analytical tools for working with trained models.
-Read more about :ref:`heatmaps <evaluation>`, :ref:`model explainability <stylegan>`, :ref:`analysis of layer activations <mosaic>`, and real-time inference in an interactive :ref:`whole-slide image reader <workbench>`.
+Read more about :ref:`heatmaps <evaluation>`, :ref:`model explainability <stylegan>`, :ref:`analysis of layer activations <activations>`, and real-time inference in an interactive :ref:`whole-slide image reader <workbench>`.